leongraham/Bidomian/README.md

 Fibre angle

-This is takening into account with matrix rotation, and can be set with the parameter theta.
+This is taking into account with matrix rotation, and can be set with the parameter theta.